How does it work? > Spatial planning and physical environments

-Spatial planning and urban development
+Spatial planning and physical environments

 With good planning, communities can be designed so that the different urban environments promote movement.
 Land use, transport systems and architecture influence how people move, as does the form and design of outdoor and indoor environments.
 For example, people are more physically active in their daily lives if pedestrian and bicycle paths, walking routes, green spaces, fitness facilities and other services are easily accessible and safe.